Reasons Why Long-term Faith on Vaxart Inc. (VXRT) Could Pay Off Investors

-Let’s start up with the current stock price of Vaxart Inc. (VXRT), which is $7.76 to be very precise.
-The Stock rose vividly during the last session to $8.48 after opening rate of $8.00 while the lowest price it went was recorded $7.97 before closing at $8.08.Recently in News on July 7, 2021, Vaxart Announces Exclusive Worldwide License Agreement with Altesa Biosciences for its Vapendavir Antiviral Asset.
-Milestone payments up to $130 million and royalties for global Vapendavir sales.
+Let’s start up with the current stock price of Vaxart Inc. (VXRT), which is $7.99 to be very precise.
+The Stock rose vividly during the last session to $8.45 after opening rate of $8.20 while the lowest price it went was recorded $7.61 before closing at $7.19.Recently in News on August 2, 2021, FDA Clears Vaxart’s IND Application for S-Only Oral Tablet COVID-19 Vaccine Candidate.
+Vaccine candidate expressing S-only protein produced higher serum antibodies than construct expressing both S and N in NHP study.
 You can read further details here

 Vaxart Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $24.90 on 02/02/21, with the lowest value was $4.86 for the same time period, recorded on 04/20/21.